SaurabhKhade/reactjs-course-all-projects/README.md

    its my 5th project (mini mini project).

    This is just a very very simple react app which shows current time of device when clicked on Get Time named button.
 Main reason behind this app is its introduction to hooks in reactjs.
 I have used hooks concept to show the current time when clicked on Get Time button.

+6. Digital Clock:

+   its 6th project in react js learning path

+   This is a digital clock in react which shows the current time of device. difference between this project and previous one is this updates time automatically every second and similarity is it is also a project for practice of reactjs hooks.